Determination of liquid pressure at different tank heights

 Conclusion

-We have shown by a simple example how a virtual experiment formulated using blocks from the heat-conducting fluid library allows us to demonstrate some theoretical effects that are quite difficult to observe empirically in a teaching laboratory setting.
-But they will manifest themselves in more complex cases, and these are effects that can be dangerously neglected.
+Using a simple example, we have shown how a virtual experiment formulated using blocks from the thermally conductive liquid library allows us to demonstrate some theoretical effects that are quite difficult to observe empirically in educational laboratory settings.
+But they will manifest themselves in more complex cases, and these are effects that can be dangerous to neglect.